Norwegian speed skates

 Fig.1: Norwegian speed skates, around 1930

-Around 1885 the Norwegian Harald Hagen designed the first ice skates with runner blades that were soldered in tubes.
+Around 1885 the Norwegian speed skating champion Harald Hagen designed the first ice skates with runner blades that were soldered in metal tubes.
 Detail 1a shows their initial appearance.
-From a description in a book that was published in 1888 we know that the present speed skates are very much the same as the original skates of more than 100 years ago:
+From a description in a book that was published in 1888 we know that the present speed skates are very much the same as the first metal speed skates of more than 125 years ago:

-• very long, accurately straight grinded runner blades of just 1.5 mm wide;
+• very long, accurately straight grinded runner blades of only 1.0 to 1.5 mm wide;

-• soldered in tinned iron tubes with tinned iron platforms of which the first stands approximately 1 cm inward (detail 1b);g
+• soldered in tinned iron tubes with tinned iron platforms of which the first stands approximately 1 cm inward (detail 1b);

-• harder steel than the Dutch, English and American models;
+• harder steel than the Dutch, English and American models of that time;

-• use of special boots without heels and soles
+• use of special boots with very thin soles and without heels;

-• that are sewed to the platforms with copper thread;
+• that are fixed to the platforms with copper thread;

 • very low weight.

 The large photo shows a Hagen model that was sold around 1935.
-It has all the characteristics mentioned above be it that de boot has a very thin sole that was riveted to the platform instead of sewed (detail 1c).
+It has all the characteristics mentioned above be it that the boot was riveted to the platform instead of sewed (detail 1c).

 Technical data: total length: 44 cm; height over ice: 6.5 cm at the rear, 5 cm at the front; platforms 29 cm long, 9 cm wide; runner blades: 1.5 mm thick, weight: 400 g including boot